frain-dev/convoy-website/content/blog/introducing-convoy.md

     - Convoy
     - Product Update
 featured: false
 description: After weeks of work, I'm pleased to announce our new tool — built to send webhooks efficiently.
-While building out our initial API on third-party monitoring, every user we spoke to wanted asynchronous events — "Do you provide webhooks to notify us about downtime?".
-We
+While building out our initial API on third-party monitoring, every user we spoke to wanted asynchronous events — Do you provide webhooks to notify us about downtime?
 published_at: 2021-10-25T11:04:00.000+00:00
 ---